 Studio

 A studio is built from pages and items.
-You can change the name of studio, and add pages and items to it in the Editor Mode.
+You can change the name of the studio, and add pages and items to it in the Editor Mode.
 You can also share your studio with your friends and colleagues.

 The maximum number of studios you can create = The number of your registered devices + 2.